luangtatipsy/Emogest/README.md

 ## Discussion
 As the result analysis above I did not mention about the word embedding model yet, for the experiments, the word embedding model is quite well.
 It can appropriately query similar words by the meaning.
 For example, a word to be queried is "น่ารัก", and the model return top 3 similar words: "หล่อ", "สวย", and "เท่".

+## Article
+This is a [link](https://luangtatipsy.medium.com/lets-suggest-an-emoji-to-your-short-text-58f186f7086e) to the article about this project.

 ## License
 This repository is distributed under [MIT License](https://github.com/luangtatipsy/emogest/blob/master/LICENSE)